Team

 Allie Cicotte

-Allie Cicotte is a native of St. Louis and serves as the Director of Programs for the Clark-Fox Family Foundation and Project Manager for Blueprint4SummerSTL.
+Allie Cicotte is a native of St. Louis and serves as the Chief of Staff for The Clark-Fox Family Foundation.
 She graduated from Truman State University in 2011 with bachelor’s degrees in German and Spanish.
 Allie then joined Teach for America where she taught Kindergarten-8th grade Spanish, and then transitioned to teaching Kindergarten.
 While teaching, she loved working with students directly, integrating innovative approaches alongside traditional classroom curriculum, and learning new things about the educational landscape both nationally and in St. Louis.

 Read More